Muttley/textpad-syntax/DASM/README.md

 	Line: 2

-You should now be able double click on an error in the Tool Output window and Textpad will open the relevant source file at that line and column where the error was reported.
+You should now be able double click on an error in the Tool Output window and TextPad will open the relevant source file at that line and column where the error was reported.

 [1]: https://www.textpad.com